gazjosef/footy-tips/README.md

 <h3 align="center">Tipping App</h3>

   <p align="center">
-A sport tipping app for friends or work colleagues.
+A tipping app allowing users to select tips for upcoming fixtures and store them in a database.
+The database then compares all tips to determine a leaderboard, showcasing the top tipsters
     <br />
   </p>
 </div>